 Essays are judged by members of the Nantucket Atheneum American Spirit Award Committee and decisions of the Committee are final.
-All participants will be notified by email or telephone of the Committee’s decision on Monday, June 18, 2018.
+All participants will be notified by email or telephone of the Committee’s decision by Monday, April 15, 2019.
 Please do not call the Nantucket Atheneum for information about the status of an essay.

 The contest is open to Nantucket High School students or resident homeschooled students in grades 11 or 12.

-- Essays must explore an American value originating in the Declaration of Independence or the United States Constitution and include why this value is important throughout history and in today’s world.
+- Essays must explore an American value originating in the the Declaration of Independence, the United States Constitution, or another primary source document of US history (e.g. speeches, acts of Congress) as a starting point.
+Then they are to select a value and discuss its importance throughout history and in today’s world.